phetsims/quantum-measurement/doc/implementation-notes.md

 | Single Apparatus | MD0, SG0, MD1                | SG0+H                             |
 | Multi Apparatus  | MD0, SG0, MD1, SG1, SG2, MD2 | SG0+H (blockable), SG1+H*, SG2+H* |

+- MD: Measurement Device (the camera with Bloch Sphere) in front of each SG phase.
 - SG: Stern-Gerlach Apparatus: SG0 is the first one, SG1 is the second top, SG2 is the second bottom.
-They also can have a histogram (+H) in multi-particle mode.
+- +H: additional histogram on top of SGs in multi-particle mode.
-- MD: Measurement Device (the camera with Bloch Sphere) in front of each SG phase.
+- +H* histogram conditionally visible based on SG0 blocking mode (up, down)

 Also, the experiment ocurrs in stages to better keep track of the state of the particles.
 The stages are:
 - Stage 0: From particle source, across possibly MD0 and into SG0.